wagtail/wagtail/docs/getting_started/tutorial.md

 The page template now needs to be updated to reflect the changes made to the model.
 Wagtail uses normal Django templates to render each page type.
-By default, it will look for a template filename formed from the app and model name, separating capital letters with underscores (e.g. HomePage within the \'home\' app becomes `home/home_page.html`).
-This template file can exist in any location recognised by [Django\'s template rules](https://docs.djangoproject.com/en/stable/intro/tutorial03/#write-views-that-actually-do-something); conventionally it is placed under a `templates` folder within the app.
+By default, it will look for a template filename formed from the app and model name, separating capital letters with underscores (e.g. HomePage within the 'home' app becomes `home/home_page.html`).
+This template file can exist in any location recognised by [Django's template rules](https://docs.djangoproject.com/en/stable/intro/tutorial03/#write-views-that-actually-do-something); conventionally it is placed under a `templates` folder within the app.

 Edit `home/templates/home/home_page.html` to contain the following: